Other actions that are against the law

 - Victimise a person for making a complaint or participating in the complaint process.

-- Incite, by a public act, hatred, serious contempt for, or severe ridicule on the basis of race, disability, sexual orientation, lawful sexual activity, religious belief or affiliation, or religious activity.
+- Incite, by a public act, hatred, serious contempt for, or severe ridicule on the basis of race, disability, sexual orientation, lawful sexual activity, religious belief or affiliation, religious activity, gender identity or intersex variations of sex characteristics .

 - Publish, display or advertise in a way that promotes, expresses or depicts discrimination or unlawful conduct.